Frequenty asked questions (FAq)

 Yes.
 All performers will be asked to sign a contract under the terms of which they agree to be represented by Centrestage for the period of one year.

-Why does my child have to be on SHOWCAST?
+Why does my child have to be on SHOWCAST and CASTING NETWORKS?

-Also, casting agents use SHOWCAST as a searchable database so it is important that your child’s details are always up to date.
+Also, casting directors often use Showcast as a searchable database, so it is important that your child’s details are always up to date.
 For instance, they may be looking for a 12 year old girl who plays soccer and speaks French.
 If your child plays soccer and speaks French but these details aren’t listed on the site, they won’t be able to find her.

 How much will my child earn?

-Fees are dependent upon the kind of work.
+Fees are dependent upon the type of work.

 Film and TV pay less well and under MEAA rulings children in Victoria are only guaranteed 50% of the adult rate.
-However, as a proactive and reputable agency, Centrestage is usually able to insist that children represented by us are paid at 75% of the adult rate.
+However, as a proactive and reputable agency, Centrestage always strives for our actors to paid at 75% of the adult rate, though unfortunately we cannot guarantee this.
 Also, as performers gain experience and profile, Centrestage is able to negotiate higher fees on their behalf.

 How many actors does Centrestage represent?